 Chelsi studied Biology at Chemeketa Community College and George Fox University.
 She is a pastor’s wife and mother to four children.
 Chelsi is passionate about inspiring young people in the wonder of God through the study of the Bible and his creation.

 Connie studied Elementary Ed. at Western Oregon State College.
-She and her husband Mike are celebrating 25 years of marriage this year.
-They are committed to educating their three children from a Christian perspective.
-Connie helped to form a co-op and taught a variety of subjects in the six years her family participated in it.
-She has enjoyed many years of homeschooling, and now joins Paideia with the desire to nurture a love for the Word of God with the students in the eighth grade Bible class.
+She and her husband Mike are committed to educating their three children from a Christian perspective.
+She has enjoyed many years of homeschooling.
+Connie helped to form a co-op in her early homeschooling days, and taught a variety of subjects in the six years her family participated in it.
+She is returning for her second year as Paideia’s 8th grade Bible Class teacher with the desire to nurture a love for God and His Word.

-Ana Dau continues with us as art teacher for the 3rd, 6th & 7th grades this year.
+Ana Dau continues with us as art teacher for this year, teaching Kindergarten Art.
 She received her B.A. in Liberal Arts with an emphasis on Classical Studies from the University of Idaho.
 She has had several years instruction in drawing and painting and enjoys studying art history and theory in her spare time.
 She has extensive experience teaching dance and theater arts at both the elementary and secondary levels.
 Ana is a stay at home mother with three students at Paideia and one more waiting in the wings.

-Sarah is excited to be teaching Art in the Kindergarten and Fourth and Fifth grade classes this year.
+Sarah feels honored to be returning to Paideia to teach Art to 5-11th grade.
 She is originally from Southern California.
 She studied fine arts at California State University of Fullerton and graduated with her Bachelor of Fine Arts in Drawing and Painting and gained Teaching Credential in Art Education.
 She has previously taught Art in various settings.
 Sarah and her family moved to Oregon in 2011.
 She is the wife of a pastor and a mother of two students who currently attend Paideia.
 Sarah loves spending time with her family at the beach or going on adventures.